 1. Monitoring Harmful Algal Blooms

 Water quality observations are essential for documenting the growth and spread of HABs.
-CIGLR and GLERL conduct weekly field sampling in western Lake Erie and Saginaw Bay of Lake Huron during the July-October bloom season.
-We sample and analyze temperature, Secchi disk transparency, algal parameters (chlorophyll, phycocyanin, phytoplankton abundance, toxin-producing cyanobacterial populations), algal toxins (microcystins and saxitoxins), and nutrients (phosphorus, nitrogen).
+CIGLR and NOAA GLERL conduct regular field sampling in western Lake Erie and Saginaw Bay of Lake Huron during the July-October bloom season (field season is May-October).
+We sample and analyze temperature, Secchi disk transparency, algal parameters (chlorophyll, phycocyanin, phytoplankton abundance, algal toxins (microcystins and saxitoxins), and nutrients (phosphorus, nitrogen, carbon).
 We perform laboratory genetic tests to detect toxic populations of cyanobactera and determine how HABs are responding to water temperature and nutrients.
 Buoys and sensors deployed in western Lake Erie provide continuous water quality data during the bloom season.
 Data are available to the public for years 2009 to present (weekly monitoring) and 2014 to present (continuous systems).

 2. Predicting Future HABs

-CIGLR and GLERL scientists use water quality data along with satellite data, weather forecasts, and water movement forecasts to predict future HABs in western Lake Erie.
-They have developed a specialized tool called the Lake Erie HAB Tracker that gives current bloom conditions and a 5-day forecast of algal bloom movement and size through 3D simulations and graphics.
+CIGLR and NOAA scientists use water quality data along with satellite data, weather forecasts, and water movement forecasts to predict future HABs in western Lake Erie.
+They have developed a specialized tool called the Lake Erie HAB Forecast (formerly the Experimental Lake Erie HAB Tracker) that gives current bloom conditions and a 5-day forecast of algal bloom movement and size through 3D simulations and graphics.
 These predictions can provide stakeholders, such as drinking water intake managers, commercial fishing operators, and beach goers, with timely information for public health decision making.
 Our team is currently using observed data to improve 3D prediction capabilities and developing methods to incorporate toxin concentrations into the model.

 To meet the needs of coastal communities, public health officials, and local water quality managers and decision-makers, the research team includes social scientists that are addressing the human dimensions of HABs in the Great Lakes.
-The overall goals of this work are to: 1) identify and assess user needs related to water quality and human-health forecasting to guide the development and refinement of research project products and 2) disseminate NOAA/CIGLR research, tools, and technology to end users to educate and build a network of public health officials that utilize NOAA products and information for decision making.
+With the development and dissemination of our research products, we serve a wide range of users both public and private who shape the health and quality of the Great Lakes.
+The overall goals of this work are to: 1) identify and assess user needs related to water quality and human-health forecasting; 2) disseminate NOAA/CIGLR research, tools, and technology to end users to educate and build a network that will utilize NOAA products and information for decision making; and 3) guide the development and refinement of research project products.

-The human dimensions team is conducting primary research that extends models of HABs and their impacts on water quality, with social dimensions that predict human behavioral responses to HABs or their impact on coastal communities.
-In addition to primary research, the team is leading outreach and stakeholder engagement efforts that facilitate the co‐design of research between scientists and stakeholder groups, such as local drinking water managers.
-They work with stakeholder groups to help translate research and model development into socially-useful forecasting tools, and disseminate HAB program scientific findings and monitoring data to key user groups (e.g., drinking water managers, beach managers, local officials) as well as the general public.
+The human dimensions team is conducting primary research that expands models of HABs and their impacts on water quality, with social dimensions that predict human behavioral responses to HABs or their impact on coastal communities.
+In addition to primary research, the team is leading outreach and stakeholder engagement efforts that facilitate the co‐design of research between scientists and stakeholder groups.
+They work with key user groups (e.g. drinking water managers, local officials, beach managers) and the general public to develop research into data products, like HAB forecasts and monitoring updates, that are easy to use and incorporate into user decision-making.
 They are also forging partnerships and networks with new stakeholder groups, including the recreational and charter fishing communities in the Great Lakes, through the use of human dimensions frameworks.

 Stay up-to-date on the most recent news and scientific media generated from our HABs research here: